baselm/lesson-7/README.md

 app.listen(8080, () => console.log('API is running on http://localhost:8080/login'));

 ```
 4. This server.js will create an express API for given the user an authentication token.
-To run the sever, create a new termianle window and run
+To run the sever, create a new terminal window and run
 ```
 node server/server.js
 ```